-1. Decide The Reason For Raising Sheep
+1. Decide the End Goal Of Raising Sheep

 There are many reasons that sheep are growing in popularity.
 They are mild-mannered, calm, and mellow.
 This makes them a great project to teach kids responsibility and it makes them a good pet.
 Sheep produce many by-products, including meat, wool, and milk.